algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_asset.CreateAssetParams.md

 • `Optional` **firstValid**: `number`

-The first round this transaction will be valid
+If provided, explicitly set the first round this transaction will be valid.
+If not set, the suggested round will be retrieved from algod

 #### Inherited from